jblotus/explosivewebsprogramming/source/_posts/2011-05-28-building-your-first-node-js-app-part-1-installing-node-on-windows-7.md

 <p>
   To be honest, the installation of node.js on Windows 7 with cygwin was actually a bit painful and it would be easy to get stuck on this step.
-If you can&#8217;t get node running, I would recommend installing on a virtual machine running CentOS, Ubuntu or some other brand of linux.
+If you can't get node running, I would recommend installing on a virtual machine running CentOS, Ubuntu or some other brand of linux.
 Next, in <a href="http://www.jblotus.com/2011/05/30/building-your-first-node-js-app-%E2%80%93-part-2-building-the-web-server-and-request-dispatcher/">part 2 of my node.js tutorial</a>, we will set up our webserver and get it responding to user requests.
 </p>